Uncertainty Principle for Control of Ensembles of Oscillators Driven by Common Noise: Uncertainty principle

-Constancy of the ratio (\ref{eq06}) can be formulated as a kind of ``{\em uncertainty principle}'' for the linear feedback control techniques: \\ {\em The reliability of a noisy oscillator can be significantly enhanced (by means of a weak linear feedback) but at the price of the loss of its coherence and, vice versa, the coherence can be significantly enhanced but with the loss of reliability.}
+can be formulated as a kind of uncertainty principle for the linear feedback control techniques: \\ {\em The reliability of a noisy oscillator can be significantly enhanced (by means of a weak linear feedback) but at the price of the loss of its coherence and, vice versa, the coherence can be significantly enhanced but with the loss of reliability.}